 AutoCAD Web App

-If you’ve been looking for an easier way to work on your AutoCAD drawings; weather you’re on the road or simply away from the office, you can now access your files on a web browser to get last minute work done.
+If you’ve been looking for an easier way to work on your AutoCAD drawings; whether you’re on the road or simply away from the office, you can now access your files on a web browser to get last minute work done.

 These are just a few of the things that caught my attention with the new 2019 launch of AutoCAD.
 Even though many of us have begun to use other applications to convey our design intent, AutoCAD continues to be a solid, sure fire and quick way to capture designs and share them with the world.
 So join our What’s New in 2019 AVA series to learn more about the updates, directly from the Product Managers themselves.